 The Main Kitchen Work Zones

-Kitchen zones are respective work areas within a layout.
+Kitchen zones are respective work areas within the whole kitchen layout.
 Each zone is designed for a certain task or purpose.
 Preparing food, cooking, storing, dining, and cleaning are the most common forms of activities we do in the kitchen.

 This zone, usually an expanse of counter space, is where you prepare dinners or large meals.
 It’s the zone where we may spend nearly 70% of our time.
 So, it would be great to have a spacious work surface for doing things like dicing, peeling, kneading, preparing sandwiches, and so on.

-Since the prep zone is frequently situated close to the cleaning zone, pull-out trash cabinet attachments are a perfect complement.
+Since the prep zone is frequently situated close to the cleaning zone, easy access pull-out trash cabinet attachments are a perfect complement.
 This way, you can quickly discard the peels and wrappings.

 Also, your cabinets and refrigerator have to be near the prep counter to provide quick access to supplies, tools, and pots and pans.